berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 </details> -->

 ## Overview
-In this lab, you will create a mini-game losely inspired by *Fruit Ninja*.
+In this lab, you will create a mini-game loosely inspired by *Fruit Ninja*.
 While we will provide a basic framework for the game, you will have the opportunity to design and implement the enemies entirely from scratch.
 Exciting, right?

 ## PREFACE
 Before we begin, there are 3 concepts we want to make sure you understand.
 The lab will help to reinforce all three of these ideas.
 We highly encourage you to read through this section and explore the linked Script References.
 Even if you are already familiar with these concepts, we recommend reviewing the material, as it contains methods that you may find useful!